-The EIR has also identified eight significant and unavoidable impacts in the Air Quality, Noise and Wildfire topic areas that cannot be fully mitigated to a less-than-significant level.
-Thus, the EIR certification includes a Statement of Overriding Considerations, which is included in Exhibit B of Attachment 1.
+Overall, the EIR has identified eight significant and unavoidable impacts in the Air Quality, Noise and Wildfire topic areas that cannot be fully mitigated to a less-than-significant level.
+Thus, the EIR certification includes a Statement of Overriding Considerations, which is included as Exhibit B in Attachment 2.
 The Statement of Overriding Considerations outlines the economic, legal, social, technological, and other benefits of General Plan 2040 that outweigh the potential adverse environmental effects.
 The requirements for a Statement of Overriding Considerations are established in CEQA Guidelines Section 15093 and in Public Resources Code Section 21081.